YaJeUlB/2025_2_MAT3123-01_project/README.md

 ## 8. Additional Experiment: Stronger Base Model (20 epochs)

-To study how base model strength affects the low-confidence region and the benefits of specialization, we additionally trained the base model for **20 epochs** with (\tau=0.9).
+To study how base model strength affects the low-confidence region and the benefits of specialization, we additionally trained the base model for **20 epochs** with $\tau=0.9$.

 | Setting                       | Model | Overall Acc | Low-Conf Acc | High-Conf Acc |  μ(Uτ) |
 | ----------------------------- | ----- | ----------: | -----------: | ------------: | -----: |
 | Base trained 20 epochs, τ=0.9 | Base  |      0.9235 |       0.5368 |        0.9553 | 0.0760 |
 | Base trained 20 epochs, τ=0.9 | Gated |  **0.9268** |   **0.5803** |        0.9553 | 0.0760 |

-This additional run still shows improvement on the low-confidence set and a higher overall accuracy, while the low-confidence region becomes smaller ((\mu(U_\tau)) decreases), consistent with the base model becoming more confident.
+This additional run still shows improvement on the low-confidence set and a higher overall accuracy, while the low-confidence region becomes smaller $(\mu(U_\tau)$ decreases), consistent with the base model becoming more confident.

 ---